 If brands do decide to go down the chatbot route, it must be to solve a problem or for a particular purpose.
 If you already have a method for people to find the answers they need, why bring in a chatbot that only duplicates this?

-As for the chatbot voice, the script should reflect the brand as it might be the first contact many people have with a brand, and it should never be close-ended.
+As for the chatbot voice, the script should reflect the brand as it might be the first contact many people have with a brand.
+It should never be close-ended.
 Brands need to make sure there are options to explore further and get more help, possibly from a real person.

 According to research conducted by Mindshare, 79% of the people surveyed agreed with the statement ‘I’d need to know a human could step in if I asked to speak to someone’.
 Brands must make sure chatbots are not the end of the conversation with consumers.